Li-Bo-github/my_scheduler/README.md

 - time for (apply, phone call, on site , accept ...)
 - star (optional)
 - link to offical application page

+##same for MS
+- apply
+- waitlist
+- reject

+with function:
+- school name
+- program name
+- deadline for apply
+- link to admision page